 Farmers overwhelmingly obtain their seed through informal means, either from another farmer (friends, relatives, neighbors) or by buying from the grain market.
-Purchases from farmer groups or local multipliers indicate the reach of the quality declared seed system.
-The data shows these are very low, with only 4.8% of farmer variety samples (31 out of 643 total) reported to have originated from a farmer group or local multiplier.
-The breakdown of planting material sources for the UNOMA bean sub-sample is reported in Table 32.
-Samples found to be CGIAR-related releases (and indeed all released variety) are slightly more likely to be reported from QDS sources, compared to confirmed landrace or unidentified samples but overall only a very small share of farmers report using certified seeds, and differences between released and other varieties are not significant.
+Purchases from farmer groups or local multipliers indicate the reach of the quality declared seed (QDS) system.
+The data shows these are very low, with only 5.1% of farmer variety samples (39 out of 760 total) reported to have originated from a farmer group or local multiplier.
+The breakdown of planting material sources for the UNOMA bean sub-sample, as reported by farmers, is shown in Table 37.
+Samples found to be CGIAR-related releases (and indeed all released varieties) are twice as likely to be reported from QDS sources, compared to confirmed landrace or unidentified samples, but overall, only a very small share of farmers report using certified seeds, and the differences between released and other varieties are not significant.